gslab-econ/gslab_r/SaveData/README.md

 # Overview

 The SaveData pacakge provides a functions to save and summarize data.
-The functions in this package were originally created for use in the [Protests project](https://github.com/JMSLab/Protests).

 ## SaveData